jamescherti/be-quiet.el/README.md

 - Provides new functions: `be-quiet-advice-add` and `be-quiet-advice-remove`
 - Ensures internal helper functions are properly marked as internal
-- Fixes byte-compiler warnings and other issues
-- Improves docstrings for clarity and completeness
+- Fixes byte-compiler warnings and other issues and improves docstrings for clarity and completeness
-- Adheres to Emacs Lisp naming conventions throughout the codebase

 ## License